The Challenging Conditions Myth

 --National Outdoor Leadership School.
 Sea Kayak Instructor Notebook 2005 Edition

-This faulty reasoning ignores the fact that plenty of fatal and near-fatal accidents occur when paddlers capsize in flat-calm water or fall into a wind-shadow trap and get blown far offshore into much rougher water.
-The misplaced focus on insulating the head and neck also betrays a complete lack of understanding about cold shock.
+This faulty NOLS reasoning ignores cold shock, swimming failure, and the fact that plenty of close calls and fatalities happen when paddlers capsize close to shore in flat-calm water, or fall into a wind-shadow trap and get blown far offshore into much rougher water.
+The advice on just insulating the head and neck also betrays a complete lack of understanding about cold shock.
 What's even worse is the bad example that the NOLS program sets for its students, who doubtless go home from a kayaking expedition in Alaska or Patagonia feeling that wetsuits and drysuits are "unnecessarily extreme" - a lesson they learned from NOLS.

 Paddle TV's "Extreme" Gear Review

-This "extreme" mantra also appears in things like gear reviews.
-In a YouTube drysuit review that Paddle TV posted in September 2021, the narrator perpetuates the myth that thermal protection is only for extreme conditions - repeating phrases like "extreme conditions", "extreme cold", "freezing or very cold water" when talking about thermal protection.
-This kind of information misleads paddlers and undermines cold water safety because in reality, most people will experience maximum-intensity cold shock at water temperatures between 50-60F (10-15C).
-That's a scientific fact that Paddle TV completely ignores.
+This characterization of thermal protection as "extreme" also appears in gear reviews.
+For example, in a YouTube drysuit review posted by Paddle TV in September 2021, the narrator perpetuates the myth that thermal protection is only for extreme conditions - repeating phrases like "extreme conditions", "extreme cold", "freezing or very cold water" when talking about thermal protection.
+This kind of information ignores the scientific fact that most people will experience maximum-intensity cold shock at water temperatures between 50-60F (10-15C).

-The Challenging Conditions myth has also wormed its way into "essential gear" checklists that advise paddlers what precautions they need for cold water.
-The National Center for Cold Water Safety says you should follow Five Golden Rules for building yourself a strong cold water safety net - one of which is always dress for the water temperature.
+The Challenging Conditions myth has also wormed its way into "essential gear" checklists for cold water paddling.
+The National Center for Cold Water Safety says you should follow Five Golden Rules for building yourself a strong cold water safety net - one of which is to always dress for the water temperature.
 With that in mind, look at the following "What You Need For Cold Water Paddling" list and ask yourself what's missing:

 -